7vschmitt/Fake_News_Scrapy/readme.md

  ## Potential Challenges:

  it actually solves the problems of scrapy.
 Only the languages need to be stated explicitly in the scraper.py.
 So probably need to create different scripts for each language (?).
- Remove non ASCII characters by encode and decode it with regex:
+ Remove non ASCII characters by encode and decode it with regex, problems with special characters like apostrophe or colon:

 ```
 article = Article('https://...')